hwchen/keyring-rs/README.md

 * Special characters support is experimental.
 Please file an issue if this gives you trouble.
+* Handles empty string input appropriately (encrypts and decrypts)

 ### Linux

 * The application name is hardcoded to be `rust-keyring`.
+* Does not handle empty string input appropriately (decrypts but does not encrypt.
+This is a limitation of the current implementation of rust-crypto)

 ## License